Eastern Sierra hikes - 2012

 see note |

-note - While on the long downhill walk, we saw a fire, just starting, from no apparent cause.
-When we reached the trailhead, a CalFire crew had equipment staged in the parking lot and about 8 guys were making the steep ascent with picks & shovels.
+note - While on the long downhill walk, we saw a fire, just starting, for no apparent cause.
+By the time we reached the trailhead, a CalFire crew had equipment staged in the parking lot and about 8 guys were making the steep ascent with picks & shovels.

 The Horse Creek Trail - this pleasant trail began and ended at the resort marina, a day off from driving.